 It is currently unknown if vaccinated people can still pass the virus to unvaccinated people, so mask wearing and social distancing will be the norm until we reach herd immunity, which Dr. Anthony Fauci predicts won’t be until the end of 2021.

-Peer reviewed studies have shown that the Pfizer vaccine was 95% at preventing symptomatic virus infection, Moderna’s vaccine was 94.1% effective, and AstraZeneca’s vaccine was between 70% and 90% effective.
+Peer reviewed studies have shown that the Pfizer vaccine was 95% effective at preventing symptomatic virus infection, Moderna’s vaccine was 94.1% effective, and AstraZeneca’s vaccine was between 70% and 90% effective.

 Experts say that as more people get vaccinated, it may be possible to begin visiting with friends and family who have also been vaccinated, but it is important at least one week has passed since each person in the group has received their second dose.
 Additionally, the vaccines aren’t 100% effective, so there is a very slight, but not 0%, chance that a vaccinated person in the group could still catch the virus.